raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 Geforces are used in professional environments, too, what is hard to slip.
 To be honest, you're disgracing yourself by trying to mark quadbuffering to be a "professional" feature, dear nVidia.
+And we already know who tried to kill "Quadbuffering" in the past.

 Some want to tell us "Quadbuffering" is dead.
 I say, quadbuffering is that thing we need in future.
 I don't wonder that "virtual reality"